What is a Cosmetic Product Safety Report & How Do I Get One? | CPSR UK Guide

 Is a CPSR a Certificate?

-Although people often refer to “CPSR certificates,” a CPSR is not a framed certificate or badge.
+No. Although people often refer to “CPSR certificates,” a CPSR is not a framed certificate or badge.
+So when people ask, “How do I get a CPSR certification?” this is technically an inaccurate thing to say.

 A CPSR certification in the UK is a legal safety assessment document, but it doesn’t come with a stamp, hologram, or seal of approval.